concretesolutions/ng-security/README.md

 ```

 #### ng-permission-type="ALL|ANY" (Attribute only)  ####
-The auxiliary directive for *ng-if-permission* and *ng-if-permission-model*, it determine the validation method.
+The auxiliary directive for *ng-if-permission*, *ng-if-permission-model* and *ng-enabled-permission*, it determine the validation method.
 The value default is *ANY*.
 ```html
 <div ng-if-permission="admin,staff" ng-permission-type="ANY">